High-fidelity state transfer via quantum walks from delocalized states: Discussion

 \section{Discussion}

-CTQW starting from a distributed state let us recover the state with high fidelity after spreading over great distances and for a long time.
-The only requirement is a broad enough state placed on a particular closed geometry.
-This condition makes the interference pattern periodically bring the state back to its original shape when the state reaches the opposite and the starting point of the cycle graph.
-The predictable behavior and the slow decreasing of the upper-bound limit of the fidelity over time suggest appropriate time windows to change the graph geometry to achieve dynamic control of such states.
+Quantum walks starting from a delocalized state allow us to recover the initial state with high fidelity for appreciable time scales and after spreading over great distances.
+The requirement is a smooth and broad enough initial state as a symmetrical Gaussian one.
+It makes the interference pattern periodically bring the quantum state back to its initial condition when it reaches the opposite and starting points of a closed path, such as the cycle graph.
+These results lead to the following statements: (i) The predictable behavior on cycle graphs and the gradual decrease of the upper-bound limit of the fidelity over time suggest appropriate time windows to change the graph geometry to achieve dynamic control of such states. (ii) The steady null group velocity of the state differentiates from other proposals to transfer a quantum state. (iii) A quantum walk that promotes a periodic recovery of a quantum state is feasible in the context of quantum circuits.
+These ideas are the subjects of the following sections.